-Based on such evaluation, we believe that our existing cash and cash equivalents and marketable securities as of March 31, 2017, funds that will become available under the Direct Offering, and proceeds that will become available to us upon sale of our state net operating losses, or NOLs, and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy our operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q.
+Based on such evaluation, we believe that our existing cash and cash equivalents and marketable securities as of June 30, 2017 and proceeds that will become available to us upon sale of our state net operating losses (NOL) and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will not be sufficient to satisfy our operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q. These factors raise substantial doubt about our ability to continue as a going concern.
+We continue to pursue potential sources of funding, including equity financing.